-• To enable or disable the voicing generator, select a pattern, and then click on the Voicing drop-down menu.
+To activate or deactivate the voicing generator, select a pattern, and then click on the Voicing drop-down menu.

 Choose from one of five included voicing presets for the selected pattern.
 The number of notes contained in the voicing may affect the rhythmical structure of the pattern.
 If you press only one single key, you will hear the unaltered voicing preset.
-If you press thirds, sixths, sevenths and/or other options, the voicing preset will be adapted accordingly.
+If you press thirds, sixths, seventh, and/or other options, the voicing preset will be adapted accordingly.
 This way, you can easily convert a major to a minor chord or vice versa.
-To deactivate the voicing generator, choose "As played".
+To deactivate the voicing generator, choose As played.
 The voicing will then be an exact representation of the incoming MIDI notes.

-- To take full control of your voicings, disable the voicing generator by selecting "As played" for each pattern, and also disable the auto chords mode (see below). - To enable or disable the Auto Chords mode, click on the little power button next to the Auto Chords button.
+- To take full control of your voicings, deactivate the voicing generator by selecting As played and also deactivate the auto chords mode (see below).
+If you want to permanently stick to the As played mode for all patterns and songs, select OFF from the menu. - To activate or deactivate the Auto Chords mode, click on the little power button next to the Auto Chords button.
 The Auto Chords mode will always be combined with the voicing generator and provides the most basic chords (major and minor as well as some options), auto-mapped and auto-transposed on the white keys.